Ken-Lau-Lab/NSC-seq/README.md

 # Here we optimized a multi-purpose single-cell CRISPR platform for:
 ## Single-cell lineage tracking
-### We leveraged a self-mutating CRISPR system (e.g. homing CRISPR barcoded MARC1 mouse) to perform lineage tracking at single-cell resolution
+### We leveraged a self-mutating CRISPR system (e.g. homing CRISPR barcoded MARC1 mouse) to perform lineage tracking at single-cell resolution from embryo to adult stages.

 ## Single-cell temporal recording
-### Here we developed a new metric called 'mutation density' by utilizing the accumulative mutation pattern of homing CRISPR to record temporal events (like cellular turnover).
+### Here we developed a new metric called 'mutation density' by utilizing the accumulative mutation pattern of homing CRISPR to record in vivo temporal events (like cellular turnover).

 ## Single-cell CRISPR screen
 ### Here we use conventional (KO) vector libraries to perform single-cell CRISPR screen (Perturn-seq).
 #### Note that the single-cell CRISPR screen application is submitted as a separate manuscript.

+# Clonal analysis of human and murine precancer.
+## Here we did single-cell multi-omic profiling of human precancers as part of the Human Tumor Atlas Network (HTAN), including 116 scRNA-seq datasets and clonal analysis of 418 human polyps to reveal the clonal composition of human sporadic colorectal precancers.
+In addition, we validate the polyclonal composition of human precancer using developmentally barcoded mouse mode and NSC-seq platform.

+# Our multimodal framework augments existing single-cell analyses and lays the foundation for in vivo multimodal recording, enabling the tracking of lineage and temporal events during development and tumorigenesis.